Personalised treatment to meet your needs

 A cancer diagnosis can cause financial difficulties, but you don’t need to face these alone.
 It is also a good idea to consider any potential legal issues that may arise.
 There is practical advice and support available to help patients and their families through these challenges.

-There is a wealth of information and support available to help patients and their families through a cancer diagnosis.
-You can also ask your GP or a social worker for help or you can speak to our patient liaison manager.
+There is also a wealth of information and support services available to help patients and their families through a cancer diagnosis.
+Speak to your care team, our patient liaison team, a social worker or your GP for advice or visit of these useful sites